UiPath/orchestrator-powershell/docs/Get-UiPathAuthToken.md

     Connect to a private Orchestrator with Windows enabled, using current Windows credentials and save the token for current session.
+    ----------  EXAMPLE 4  ----------

+    Get-UiPathAuthToken -URL https://uipath.corpnet -Username <myuser> -Password <mypassword> -OrganizationUnit
+    <MyOrganization> -Session

+    Connect to a private Orchestrator using user name and password and selects a current Organization Unit, saves the token for current session.

 RELATED LINKS